Food Pantry & Mobile Market

 What’s the Process?

 We provide assistance with food selection and bagging.
-Additionally, we will help you load your groceries into your vehicle.

 How to Donate to the Food Pantry

-The Vi Tutuny Heart Healthy Food Pantry only accepts donations of non-perishable food items.
+The Vi Tutuny Heart Healthy Food Pantry only accepts donations of non-expired, non-perishable food items.
 We respectfully ask, on behalf of our clients, that you not to donate any open or expired items as we have to dispose of them.

 The following collection bins are currently open for donations: